 - Place kumquats and the lemon juice in the bowl of a food processor.
 Process until the kumquats are puréed, about 1 minute.
 You may need to stop the processor after 30 seconds and scrape down the sides.
 Add the sugar and process for about 10 seconds.

-- Place the pureed kumquats in a 3-quart saucepan.
-Add the eggs and whisk to combine.
+- Add the whole eggs and egg yolks, and whisk to combine.
 Place pan over medium heat and whisk continuously until the mixture reaches 180 degrees, about 6-8 minutes.
 Remove the curd from the heat and whisk in all 8 tablespoons of butter.
 Pour the curd into the strainer and use a large spatula to press the curd through the strainer and into the bowl below.
+This step will take a while because the curd is thick and has a lot of solids (kumquat skin and seeds).

 - Cover the curd with plastic wrap by placing a piece of plastic wrap over the bowl, lightly press it onto the surface of the curd.
 Place the bowl in the refrigerator and allow to finish cooling.